OpenPSD/modelbank/README.md

 # OpenPSD Modelbank

-A model bank used for openpsd purposes
+A model bank used for openpsd purposes.

+Make sure you have PostgreSQL installed.

 Note: Work in progress!

 ## requirements